-Required lab manual: Thinking About Biology: An Introductory Laboratory Manual 5th ed.
+Required lab manual: Thinking About Biology: An Introductory Laboratory Manual 4th ed.
 We will be using this lab manual extensively; you will need to have your own to do well in this course.

-Course description: This course will a fun and stimulating way to learn biology.
+Course description: This is course will be a fun and stimulating way to learn biology.
 The hands on experience will provide you with further understanding of problems and concepts in basic biology.
-The laboratory course will also provide you with skills needed to work in a laboratory setting.
+The laboratory course will also provide the student with skills needed to work in a laboratory setting.